-Instead of a New Years Resolution, I have opted to Choose a Word of the Year for the third year in a row.
+Instead of a New Years Resolution, I have come to love to Choose a Word of the Year instead.
 Come see how I go through the process of choosing a word of the year and how I apply it to all areas of my life.
 I’ve found this method to be so much more motivating and easier to stick to.

 I’m late to the party, again!
-It’s two days until the new year arrives and I am just now thinking about my goals for 2020.
-I’m typically on the ball with this kind of stuff but these last couple of weeks with Zach being on Winter Break have really thrown my schedule for a loop.
+It’s two days until the new year arrives and I am just now thinking about my goals for next year.
+I’m typically on the ball with this kind of stuff but this year I’m overwhelmed with ALL THE THINGS.

 Choosing a word of the year is something that has been popular online for quite some time now.
 Don’t quote me on this, but I believe the first person to introduce this concept online was Ali Edwards at One Little World all the way back in 2006.
 She started a tradition every January of choosing one single word to focus and reflect on each day, all year long.
 She shared this concept, and more than 10 years later it’s blown up all over the internet.

 When I say blown up, that’s not an exaggeration.
 I found tons of resources on Pinterest that really helped me hone in on what I wanted my word to be for 2018.
 In particular, I found Mountain Modern Life’s article useful for actually deciding on my word and then used Sublime Reflection’s bullet journal idea to create my printable for taking my word to the next level.

 If you get a chance, I highly recommend visiting their sites for more ideas.
 You won’t be disappointed.

 How do I go about choosing my word of the year for 2020?

 I followed the process I read on Mountain Modern Life when trying to figure out my word.